 In addition, members of our Audit Committee and Compensation Committee are subject to certain additional independence criteria.
 Specifically, the Board has determined that each member of the Compensation Committee is independent within the meaning of Rule 10C-1 of the Securities Exchange Act of 1934 ("Exchange Act") and that Compensation Committee members Dod A. Fraser, Gregg A. Gonsalves, Scott R. Jones, V. Larkin Martin, and Ann C. Nelson qualify as "non-employee directors" as defined in Rule 16b-3 under the Exchange Act.
 The Board has also determined that all of the Audit Committee members are independent within the meaning of the NYSE listing standards and Rule 10A-3 of the Exchange Act.
-For additional information regarding independence and qualifications of the Audit Committee, see the "Report of the Audit Committee" on page 57.
+For additional information regarding independence and qualifications of the Audit Committee" on page 57.